Probing many-body localization by excited-state VQE

-{\bf Real Hardware Experiments:} We apply our method to a four-site model in the available quantum hardware.
-When the quantum computer is ready for simulating large enough systems, the benefits of the current proposal will become more evident.
-Since the controlled time evolution module requires a large number of two-qubit gates, we further reduce the depth by utilizing a variational quantum circuit to approximate the controlled time evolution module.
-Such a variational circuit is based on the hardware-efficient ansatz and has less number of two-qubit gates in total while maintaining a high fidelity for the exact controlled time evolution (see the Supplemental Material for more detail of real hardware experiments).
+{\bf Real Hardware Experiments:} We apply our method to a four-site model on the available IBM open access quantum hardware.
+Since the controlled time evolution module is still expensive to implement on NISQ devices \cite{PhysRevResearch.1.013006, PhysRevA.104.042418}, we further reduce the quantum resources by utilizing a variational quantum circuit (see Fig. \ref{fig:vqc}) to approximate the controlled time evolution module.
+The VQC is optimized via the normal VQE classically with following cost function: